Phthalate Testing

 Testing Services for Phthalate Esters

 Berkeley Analytical tests samples of solid and wet-applied materials and products for their content of regulated phthalate esters (please note that we do not test food, beverage, or dietary supplement samples).
-We provide phthalate ester testing services to manufacturers, importers, distributors, retailers and their representatives to meet a number of common objectives including:
+Our phthalate ester testing services are used by manufacturers, importers, and distributors to meet a number of common objectives including:

 - Manufacturing quality control,